1. Student Qualifications

 While on the program, students must abide by these program rules.
 A student who does not comply with the program rules may have his or her participation in the program terminated and the student may be returned to their home country at natural parent/guardian’s expense.

 Rules are made to ensure the students’ safety and successful completion of the program.
 Southern Cross Cultural Exchange takes responsibility to help the student to successfully complete their program, and therefore has processes for handling situations where students break the rules.
 The process may involve “round table discussions”, “positive action plan” and a “final warning”.
 It will usually involve the student, host family, local coordinator and overseas host organisation program staff.
-For appropriate rule breaches, it may highlight when a student is not following the rules, what remedial actions are required,
+For appropriate rule breaches, it may highlight when a student is not following the rules, what remedial actions are required, as well as potential consequences if not remedied.
+Extremely serious rule breaches will of course not involve such a process, but will cause the student to be immediately returned to their home country.
+Natural parents/guardians are advised not to contact the overseas host organisation unless approved by the sending organisation.
+To ensure proper management and control of a student’s program, all contact from the natural parent’s should be with Southern Cross Cultural Exchange.

 These rules must be read in conjunction with the Terms & Conditions of participation, Medical and General Authority, Travel Authority, Insurance Policy and student and parent handbooks.
 As indicated above, Southern Cross Cultural Exchange and the overseas host organisations reserve the right to terminate the participation in the program of any student whose conduct is considered by them to be seriously in breach of program rules or detrimental to or incompatible with the program or where global, national or regional emergency circumstances, national, state or territory government directives, the student’s physical or mental health circumstances, and/or the student breaches the rules of the program as highlighted above and in that event they may return that student home at the natural parent/guardian’s expense.